budtmo/adefa/README.md

 ADEFA
 =====

-ADEFA which stand for AWS Device Farm is a CLI to help test developer to run UI tests on AWS Device Farm.
+ADEFA stands for AWS Device Farm which is a CLI to help test developer running UI tests on AWS Device Farm.

 Requirement
 -----------